Astar236/akg_website/README.md

 * **Contact Form with Database Storage:** A fully functional contact form that captures user inquiries and securely stores them in a database, ensuring no lead is missed.
 * **Responsive Design:** The layout is optimized to provide an excellent viewing experience across a wide range of devices, from desktops to mobile phones.
 * **Unified Layout:** Utilizes a consistent header, navigation, and footer across all pages, managed through Blade templating.
-* **Global Background:** Features a subtle, fixed background image with transparency across all pages for a consistent aesthetic.

 ## Technologies Used

 This project leverages a modern web development stack to ensure robustness, performance, and ease of development:

 * **Laravel (PHP Framework):**
-    * **Why:** Chosen for its elegant syntax, robust features (like ORM, routing, and task scheduling), MVC architecture, and large, active community.
+    * **Why:** Chosen for its elegant syntax, robust features, MVC architecture, and large, active community.
 It accelerates backend development and ensures a scalable application.
 * **PHP:**
     * **Why:** The foundational server-side scripting language upon which Laravel is built.
 It's widely used, mature, and efficient for web applications.
 * **Composer:**